Advance preparation helps to ensure a smooth visit.

-Before visiting the Archives, it pays to do some preparation to ensure your visit goes smoothly.
-The SFU Archives Acquisition Mandate can provide insight into what kinds of materials are accepted into our holdings.
+The SFU Archives Acquisition Mandate describes the kinds of materials that are accepted into our holdings.

 To facilitate research on topics where our holdings have a concentration of content, there are subject-based, thematic research guides to aid research on women's rights, campus politics, and arts and culture resources.

-The University Archives encourages researchers to visit the Archives in person and to take notes from the material that they consult.
+The University Archives encourages researchers to visit the Archives in person and make notes from the material that they consult.

 Working in the Reading Room